coopcycle/coopcycle-docs/docs/_admin/enable-places-new.md

 - Click "API and services"
 - click "enable APIs and services"
 - in the search field write "place" and select "places API (new)"
-- click on the big "activate" button
+- click on the big "ENABLE" button

 ### Activate google places api new for your API key